 This photograph was one of my recent sales through Art Works, to an Interior Design firm as the showpiece for the lobby of a new condominium development.
 It was printed on canvas (36 x 56") with a rich resin finish, & a floating black frame.
 The designer related that the client "was thrilled" with the result.

-This is one of four of my photographs that were showcased on page three of the Vancouver Sun newspaper on January 5, 2015, in their feature titled "Bright lights, big city."
+This is one of four of my photographs that were showcased in their contest on page three of the Vancouver Sun newspaper on January 5, 2015, in their feature titled "Bright lights, big city."
 The Vancouver Sun has a daily circulation of approximately 500,000 people.